An easy step-by-step guide to cleaning your sterling silver jewelry with everyday household items

 WARNING!

 This is best done with jewelry that does not have stones.
 It is a very very BAD idea to submerge gemstones in cleaning solutions that aren't specifically made for them.
 It can cause serious damage and discoloration.
-From my personal experience, diamonds are able to withstand this cleaning method, but that's because diamonds are literally the hardest material on the planet.

 What you need